trajano/terraform-docker-swarm-aws/README.md

 # AWS Docker Swarm Terraform Module

 This is a Terraform configuration that sets up a Docker Swarm on an existing VPC with a configurable amount of managers and worker nodes.
-The swarm is configured to have TLS enabled.
+The swarm is configured to have [SSH daemon access][ssh-daemon] enabled by default.

 ## Terraformed layout